 - A course offered by the Department of Anthropology

-- Six additional courses in archaeology, both regionally specific and/or methodologically/theoretically advanced
+- Six additional courses in archaeology, both regionally specific and/or methodologically/theoretically advanced (includes all courses with POS tag ARCH-ARCH).

 Archaeology majors have the option of writing an honors thesis under the supervision of a faculty member.
 The thesis is based on an original research problem developed in conjunction with that faculty member.
 Successful completion of the thesis (B+ or higher) will result in the conferring of a BA with honors.